boderg/the-bread-shed/TESTING.md

 ## Browser Compatibility

-- I've tested my deployed project on multiple browsers to check for compatibility issues.
+- I've tested my deployment of The Bread Shed on multiple browsers to check for compatibility issues.
 - As well as checking for page functionality, all social links were tested to ensure they open in new tabs.
 - Each page was tested and a screenshot taken in each of the browsers below.
 A representation of this is shown in the table below.